Find Affordable College Courses

 Annapolis, MD

-Out of the 11 schools in Maryland that were part of this year’s ranking, St John’s College landed the # 2 spot on the list.
-Located in the suburb of Annapolis, St. John's Annapolis is a private not-for-profit college with a fairly small student population.
+A rank of #2 on this year’s list means St John’s College is a great place for liberal arts / sciences and humanities students working on their bachelor’s degree.
+Located in the large suburb of Annapolis, St. John's Annapolis is a private not-for-profit college with a fairly small student population.

 About 53% of the students majoring in liberal arts / sciences and humanities at the school are women while 47% are male.